Package insert / prescribing information

-- Reconstitute each vial of ELELYSO with 5.1 mL of Sterile Water for Injection to yield a reconstituted product volume of 5.3 mL and a withdrawal volume of 5 mL.
+- Reconstitute each vial of ELELYSO with 5.1 mL of Sterile Water for Injection, USP to yield a reconstituted product with a concentration of 40 units/mL and an extractable volume of 5 mL.
 Upon reconstitution, mix vials gently.
 DO NOT SHAKE.
 Prior to further dilution, visually inspect the solution in the vials; the solution should be clear and colorless.
-Do not use if the solution is discolored or if foreign particular matter is present.
+Do not use if the solution is discolored or if foreign particulate matter is present.

-- Withdraw 5 mL of reconstituted solution from each vial and dilute with 0.9% Sodium Chloride Injection, USP, to a final volume of 100 – 200 mL.
-Mix gently.
+- Mix gently.
 DO NOT SHAKE.
 Since this is a protein solution, slight flocculation (described as translucent fibers) occurs occasionally after dilution.

 As ELELYSO contains no preservative, the product should be used immediately once reconstituted.
-If immediate use is not possible, the reconstituted or the diluted product may be stored for up to 24 hours at 2 to 8 °C (36 to 46 °F).
+If immediate use is not possible, the reconstituted product may be stored for up to 24 hours refrigerated at 2 °C to 8° C (36 °F to 46 °F) under protection from light or up to 4 hours at room temperature (20 °C to 25 °C (68 °F to 77 °F) without protection from light.
+The diluted product may be stored for up to 24 hours at 2 °C to 8 °C (36 °F to 46 °F) under protection from light.
+Storage of the reconstituted product and the diluted product should not exceed a total of 24 hours.
 Do not freeze.
-Protect from light.
 Discard any unused product.

 Warnings and Precautions

-In patients who have experienced anaphylaxis during infusion with ELELYSO, caution should be exercised upon rechallenge; appropriate medical support should be readily available [see Adverse Reactions (6)].
+Consider the risks and benefits of re-administering ELELYSO in patients who have experienced a severe reaction associated with ELELYSO.
+Caution should be exercised upon rechallenge, and appropriate medical support should be readily available [see Adverse Reactions (6.3)].

 Clinical Trials Experience